micro-ROS/micro-ROS.github.io/_docs/concepts/rtos/comparison/index.md

 <sup>9</sup> FreeRTOS ethernet support is provided through the FreeRTOS+TCP stack.

-<sup>10</sup> Rate Monotonic Scheduling is achievable using unique thread priorities across all threads.
+<sup>10</sup> Rate Monotonic Scheduling can be achieved by assigning the priorities of threads with the so-called rate-monotonic policy.
+That is, the thread with the highest rate has the highest priority and the thread with the lowest rate the lowest priority.
+It is assumed that all threads are activated periodically with fixed rates.

 Some Related Work:
 * [Choosing the right RTOS for IoT platform, Milinkovic et al, INFOTEH-JAHORINA Vol. 14, 2015](http://infoteh.rs.ba/zbornik/2015/radovi/RSS-2/RSS-2-2.pdf): comparison of FreeRTOS, ChibiOS/RT, Erika, RIOT